rosacry/BeatSight/docs/LIVE_INPUT_REGRESSION_CHECKLIST.md

 # Live Input Regression Checklist

+> **Status (Nov 2025):** Live microphone gameplay has been de-scoped for now.
+This checklist is kept solely for historical reference until the experiment returns.

 Use this pass before shipping any changes impacting microphone gameplay.
 Run through every item on each supported platform configuration when possible.

 ## Quick Pass (5 min)